adinkojic/PLAV/README.md

 `pip install -r requirements.txt`

-There's no UI yet, so find the json file load input and enter the approriate case.
+There's no UI yet, so find the json file load input in `plav.py` and enter the approriate case.
 They are avaible in the `\aircraftConfigs` folder.
 There are options to use to real time and hardware-in-the-loop simulation and the sim duration.
+Run `plav.py` it will run the sim.
+The sim can be unpaused with the Pause/Play button.

 To test the HITL mode, install the sim proof-of-concept Arduino code in `\arduinoCode` with the Arduino IDE.
 Make sure you enter the correct COM port and close the Arduino IDE.
 The systems supports both offline and real-time simulation modes.